Driving in Poland - general rules, tips, and advice, about driving in Poland.

 Some general driving rules that you must know in Poland:

 - You must drive on the right side of the road.

 - Seatbelts are always obligatory, also for passengers.

 - Strict alcohol laws.
-Acceptable limit of blood alcohol content is 0.02% (basically 0%, don’t drink and drive).
+The acceptable limit of blood alcohol content is 0.02% (basically 0%, don’t drink and drive).

 - Headlights must be used all year long, also during the day (low beam or daytime running light).

-- Forbidden to use a hand held mobile phones while driving.
+- Forbidden to use hand-held mobile phones while driving.